 Montreal Indigenous Community NETWORK: A collective dedicated to Inuit, First Nations, and Métis individuals and families who are currently food insecure.
 Donate supplies, money, or time to one of its member organizations.

 Santropol Roulant: This Plateau neighbourhood organization grows, cooks, and delivers food via its meals on wheels and urban agriculture programs.
-Seeking volunteers for both of these initiatives.
+It is seeking volunteers for both of these initiatives.

 MADA: The city’s only kosher food bank and soup kitchen serves three meals a day, seven days a week.
-Plus, every week volunteers deliver a Shabbat meal to elderly patrons who request it.
+Plus, volunteers deliver a Shabbat meal to elderly patrons who request it every week.
 Help wanted.

 Extended Hands: A nonprofit dedicated to low-income households that offers community lunches as well as grocery distribution.
-Always seeking volunteers, non-perishable foods and delivery vehicles.
+It is always seeking volunteers, non-perishable foods, and delivery vehicles.

 Welcome Hall Mission: The charity has been adapting its services to support low-income Montreal residents since 1892, and last year launched the Marché Bon Accueil grocery store.
 It’s still open during the pandemic, but elevated safety protocols are in place.
 You can help by volunteering or making a donation online.